cunger/escape-velocity/content/about.md

 ---

-I'm a battle-proven software engineer as well as a [technical editor and proofreader](https://www.upwork.com/o/profiles/users/~011f9183b21c64c3bf/).
-I have a strong interest in nuclear technology and radiation protection, and spend my early mornings acquiring the skills for helping to build a [sustainable future](https://www.un.org/sustainabledevelopment/development-agenda/).
+I'm a battle-proven software engineer and an aspiring [technical writer](https://www.upwork.com/o/profiles/users/~011f9183b21c64c3bf/).
+I have a strong background in IT and research, and an equally strong interest in nuclear and clean energy, industrial technology, spaceflight, and cybersecurity.
+I love spending my early mornings acquiring the skills for helping to build a [sustainable future](https://www.un.org/sustainabledevelopment/development-agenda/).
 These pages are notes for my future self, as I'm sure it will need to look up stuff regularly.

 ---